A3AJAGBE/PC-Quotes/README.md

 # PC-Quotes
-This is a restful API for quotes by Priyanka Chopra Jonas.
+This is a restful API for quotes said by Priyanka Chopra Jonas.

 ## Usage
 ```